 Monitoring group says video on internet shows an explosion over a Beijing venue.

-China blamed that incident, which targeted a group of 70 police officers as they jogged outside the building, on Uighur separatists.
+China blamed the incident, which targeted a group of 70 police officers as they jogged outside the building, on Muslim separatists.

-A group calling itself the Turkistan Islamic Party (TIP) released a video last week threatening attacks on China during the Olympic games in Beijing, according to internet monitoring groups in the US.
+A group calling itself the Turkistan Islamic Party (TIP) released a video on Thursday threatening attacks on China during the Olympic games in Beijing, according to internet monitoring groups in the United States.

 The video, dated August 1, followed the posting of a similar video in July, in which the group claimed responsibility for bus bombings in Shanghai and Kunming, capital of the southwestern province of Yunnan.

 The global intelligence analyst group Stratfor said that the Turkistan Islamic Party is another name used by the East Turkistan Islamic Movement (ETIM), an ethnic Uighur group seeking to create an independent state in Xinjiang province.

 China has said that a number of plots targeting the Olympics have been foiled and dozens of people, mainly Uighurs, have been detained in Xinjiang, according to state media.